Alcohol (chemistry): Substitution

-Primary alkyl halides react with aqueous NaOH or KOH to alcohols in nucleophilic aliphatic substitution.
-(Secondary and especially tertiary alkyl halides will give the elimination (alkene) product instead).
-Grignard reagents react with carbonyl groups to secondary and tertiary alcohols.
-Related reactions are the Barbier reaction and the Nozaki-Hiyama reaction.
+Primary alkyl halides react with aqueous NaOH or KOH to give alcohols in nucleophilic aliphatic substitution.
+Secondary and especially tertiary alkyl halides will give the elimination (alkene) product instead.
+Grignard reagents react with carbonyl groups to give secondary and tertiary alcohols.
+Related reactions are the Barbier reaction and the Nozaki–Hiyama–Kishi reaction.

 Reduction

 Aldehydes or ketones are reduced with sodium borohydride or lithium aluminium hydride (after an acidic workup).
-Another reduction by aluminiumisopropylates is the Meerwein-Ponndorf-Verley reduction.
+Another reduction using aluminium isopropoxide is the Meerwein–Ponndorf–Verley reduction.
 Noyori asymmetric hydrogenation is the asymmetric reduction of β-keto-esters.

 Hydrolysis

-Alkenes engage in an acid catalysed hydration reaction using concentrated sulfuric acid as a catalyst that gives usually secondary or tertiary alcohols.
-Formation of a secondary alcohol via alkene reduction and hydration is shown on the right:
+Alkenes engage in an acid catalyzed hydration reaction using concentrated sulfuric acid as a catalyst that gives usually secondary or tertiary alcohols.
+Formation of a secondary alcohol via alkene reduction and hydration is shown:

 The hydroboration-oxidation and oxymercuration-reduction of alkenes are more reliable in organic synthesis.
 Alkenes react with N-bromosuccinimide and water in halohydrin formation reaction.
 Amines can be converted to diazonium salts, which are then hydrolyzed.

 Reactions

 Deprotonation

-With aqueous pKa values of around 16–19, they are, in general, slightly weaker acids than water.
+With aqueous pKa values of around 16–19, alcohols are, in general, slightly weaker acids than water.
 With strong bases such as sodium hydride or sodium they form salts called alkoxides, with the general formula RO-M+ (where R is an alkyl and M is a metal).